-Expeditions: Because of our emphasis on place-based learning, our students go on many trips during each of their units of study.
+Because of our emphasis on place-based learning, our students go on many trips during each of their units of study.
 We believe that trips are an essential research tool for young learners.
 Through these trips, our students learn to observe closely, record their findings, and ask questions.
 Teachers at Atlas carefully plan these expeditions so that they align to learning goals and help students delve more deeply into content.
 We love finding museums, centers, and organizations that enhance our studies.
 We also believe that students can learn a great deal from looking closely at “everyday” places.
 Kindergarteners might visit a toy store to think about how it is organized and how its signs help shoppers find their way around.
 First graders might go birding at a local park and record their observations of bird behavior.
-We also love finding experts for students to interview -- and we find that our families are often a great resource in this regard!
+We also love finding experts for students to interview -- our families are often a great resource in this regard!

 Projects and Shares: Making Our Learning Public

 At Atlas, projects are a natural outgrowth of our learning.
 Our visual and performing arts teachers also work with students on projects related to their modules.
 After a bird watching field trip, for example, students might create a mural of birds native to St. Louis.
 Projects are also a time when we examine themes related to social justice and equity.
 During our kindergarten Toys and Play Module, students might learn about adaptive playgrounds and how these serve children with varied physical needs.
 Students can then use this learning to create a display educating others about the importance of these playgrounds.
 Finally, projects serve as a vehicle to teach students to take pride in creating beautiful work.
 At the end of each unit, students publicly share their learning artifacts with their community.